Custom Electromechanical Test Systems2024-04-18T07:10:33-04:00

 Benefits

-• An automated system permits faster validation, unattended test, an increase in throughput, and can free up resources for other tasks during the weeks long endurance test.
+• This automated aerospace test system permits faster validation, unattended test, an increase in throughput, and can free up resources for other tasks during the weeks long endurance test.

 • Full data recording with a data viewer enables post analysis, which provides the ability to review and analyze raw signals captured during execution.
 Channel examples are actuator LVDT position, load, current, and encoder actuator position.